13 Things You Definitely Didn't Know About BDSM

 Don’t believe anything you saw in Fifty Shades Of Grey…

-Whether you heard about BDSM for the first time when the world collectively freaked out over the release of the Fifty Shades books, or you’ve personally practiced it for some time, it’s one of the better known – though still taboo – sexual practices.
+Whether you heard about BDSM for the first time through the Fifty Shades franchise, or you’ve personally practiced it for some time, it’s one of the better known – though still taboo – sexual practices.

 BDSM stands for, and includes the sexual acts of, Bondage and Discipline (B&D), Dominance and Submission (D&S), and Sadism and Masochism (S&M).
 Someone who says they like to get down with a little BDSM now and then could be into every single one of these kinks, or just one or two.